Sports in Japan: Handball

-Cricket

-Cricket is one of the fastest growing sports in the country at grassroots level.
-Currently the Japan Cricket Association is popularising the game with the help of the popularity of baseball, which has significant similarities to cricket.
-It is an associate member of the International Cricket Council.

 Ice hockey

 Ice hockey is a minor sport but growing in popularity.
-Currently, 4 Japanese teams compete in the Asia League Ice Hockey.
+Currently, four Japanese teams compete in the Asia League Ice Hockey.

 Rugby union

 Rugby union is a moderately popular sport in Japan.
 The Japanese national rugby union team, controlled by the Japan Rugby Football Union, has been to every Rugby World Cup since 1987.
 The country hosted the Rugby World Cup in 2019, where they qualified for the quarter-finals for the first time.
 Japan's first win in the Rugby World Cup was against Zimbabwe in 1991, which was also one of the national team's first wins.
-They also caused significant upsets in the 2015 World Cup, beating three-time champions South Africa, and the 2019 World Cup, beating second ranked in the world Ireland 19–12.
+They also caused significant upsets in the 2015 World Cup, beating two-time champions at the time South Africa, and the 2019 World Cup, beating second ranked in the world Ireland 19–12.
 The Japanese rugby team has been playing in international tournaments since the 1930s.

 In 2016, the Sunwolves joined Super Rugby as that competition's first Japanese team and first from the Northern Hemisphere.
 Super Rugby began in 1996 as Super 12, involving franchised teams from Australia, New Zealand, and South Africa, and had involved only those countries until 2016.
 The competition became Super 14 in 2006 when it added two teams, and adopted its current name of Super Rugby when it expanded to 15 teams in 2011.
 The 2016 season saw the addition of three new teams, including the first-ever entry from Argentina.
 The Sunwolves play home matches mostly at Chichibunomiya Rugby Stadium in Tokyo, with select "home" matches also played in Singapore.